makrai/notes/dowty82-gramm-rel-in-montague.md

 * my approach is much less detailed, but all results from
   * Montague's general approach to syntax and semantics, plus only two
   * 'single argument' principle in (6) and the assumption that
-  * relation-changing rules are operations on verbs, not on full sentences.
+  * relation-changing rules are operations on verbs, not on full sentences
   * All the rest follows as a consequence of these assumptions.
 Thus it is
     * e.g. Stratal Uniqueness law, the Oblique Law, the Final 1 Law in RG
     * cannot be rescinded except on pain of causing the whole analysis to collap